The Wind in the Willows

 Families can talk about...

-Families can talk about character.
-Do you like Toad at the outset?
+Families can talk about the character of Toad.
+Do you like him at the outset?

 How do the characters learn and grow from their relationships?